-e/m tube Magnetic field coils with 150 turns per coil: N = 150.
-Kepco power supply Heathkit power supply
+e/m tube Magnetic field coils with 124 turns per coil: N = 124.
+Power supples

 The Experiment

 The e/m tube consists of the glass bulb, the hot wire filament, the accelerating electrodes and a set of reference marks to indicate the diameter of the electron path which is made visible by ionization of the Neon gas.